naveenkumarbaraker/mp2/README.md

 When switching to the Datanode tab, we find a list of worker nodes in the cluster.

 ### 6.2 Running a MapReduce Example on the Cluster
-We copy text from the web page https://www.mssqltips.com/about/ to the nano text editor.
-Then, we save the text file on the master node.
-Here is the command we used:

 ```
 $ nano Dataclustering
 ```